-Research Strategy and Feasibility
+• Research Strategy and Feasibility

-- How well the scientific rationale supports the project and its feasibility as demonstrated by a critical review and analysis of the literature, relevant preliminary data (if available), and/or logical reasoning. - How well the hypothesis (or hypotheses), aims, experimental design, methods, and analyses, including statistical analyses, are developed. - How well the applicant acknowledges potential problems and addresses alternative approaches. - How well the project's milestones support the accomplishment of the project's objectives and specific aims. - How well the application relates to the type of dementia that will be the focus of the application. - How well the experimental design is relevant to research in TBI and AD/ADRD. - How well the statistical plans are appropriately powered for the analyses. - How well the statistical plans support the sample size.
+- How the scientific rationale supports the project and its feasibility as demonstrated by a critical review and analysis of the literature, prostate cancer-relevant preliminary data (if applicable), and/or logical reasoning. - How well the hypotheses or objectives, aims, experimental design, methods, and analyses, including statistical analyses, are developed. - How well the application acknowledges potential problems and addresses alternative approaches. - Whether the application has provided sufficient evidence to support availability of and access to the populations/samples/resources required for the study. - Whether the application includes an appropriate statistical plan with power analysis (if applicable).